 Through the School Council, parents and the school community have an opportunity to advise and consult with the principal on any matter relating to the school.
-All parents are automatically members and a student from Student Council will be selected to represent the student voice.
+All parents are automatically members and students will be elected to positions.
 School Council meets regularly throughout the year through virtual meetings.